pplitzner/temporal-workshop/doc/workshop.md

+ 1. History
+    2. Amazon giant binary -> break it into (micro) services -> communicate via queues (SimpleQueueServices)
+    3. Amazon Simple workflow service
+    4. Uber -> Cadence
+    5. Temporal
-1. Introduction
+2. Introduction
    - use-case for workflow engine
      - distributes systems are complex, unreliable, need scaling
-     - Workflow engines orchestrate teh sequence of tasks executed in a workflow
+     - Workflow engines orchestrate the sequence of tasks executed in a workflow
      - Temporal idea: workflow as code
        - a lot of other engines have their own description language like XML or JSON
        - but with a general purpose language you get a lot of feature out of the box